-F. Exceptions
+H. Exceptions

-- The NEC may from time to time define membership offers to encourage recruitment and retention - ii.
-To further aid retention, members recruited by an NEC exceptional rate shall be offered the opportunity to renew at the end of their first year at the Reduced Rate before moving to their appropriate rate at the end of their second year. - G. In order to provide all members with a quality membership service and to achieve the objectives of the Labour Party, members are encouraged to pay a membership fee according to their annual income.

-- H. The NEC will determine membership rates as and when necessary for Annual Conference to approve. - 3.
-That on the 1st January each year the membership fee will increase by the rate of inflation (using the rate of inflation for the previous October).
+- The NEC may from time to time define membership offers to encourage recruitment and retention. - In order to provide all members with a quality membership service and to achieve the objectives of the Labour Party, members are encouraged to pay a membership fee according to their annual income. - The NEC will determine membership rates as and when necessary for Annual Conference to approve. - 3.
+That on the 1st January each year the membership fee will increase by the rate of inflation (using the rate of inflation for the previous September).
 The reduced and registered rate membership fees will be set at 50% of the full rate each year rounded to the nearest 50p.
 The Elected Representatives' rate will be set at twice the standard rate each year.
-The NEC will retain the power to bring to Party conference recommendations to set the membership fee increase at a level greater than inflation, if it deems that necessary. - 4.
-In order to develop membership, CLPs may adjust membership subscriptions for specific purposes as agreed in principle by Party conference. - 5.
+The NEC will retain the power to bring to Party conference recommendations to set the membership fee increase at a level greater than inflation, if it deems that necessary. - In order to develop membership, CLPs may adjust membership subscriptions for specific purposes as agreed in principle by Party conference. - 5.
 Eligibility and arrears - A. A member may only participate and vote in Party meetings if they are endorsed and have paid the appropriate subscription to Head Office.
 Any dispute as to eligibility shall be resolved by the Regional Director (or General Secretary in Scotland and Wales) RD(GS), or their designated representative, with reference to the records of the national membership system.
-It is the responsibility of the individual member to produce a valid membership card when required. - B. To participate in the selection of candidates at any level, a member must be fully paid up by the notified relevant date.
-A member shall be deemed to be 'fully paid up' if they are not in arrears, either in whole or in part, with their membership payments. - C. A member shall be deemed to be in arrears from the expiry date of their membership until they renew their subscription. - D. A member shall be deemed to have lapsed from membership if s/he has been in arrears for six months and has not responded to a request to pay the arrears. - NEC guidelines shall be published to deal with the payment of membership arrears and the granting in exceptional circumstances of continuous membership to lapsed members who have paid any outstanding subscriptions owed.
+It is the responsibility of the individual member to ensure their membership is fully up to date. - B. To participate in the selection of candidates at any level, a member must be fully paid up by the notified relevant date.
+A member shall be deemed to be 'fully paid up' if they are not in arrears, either in whole or in part, with their membership payments. - C. A member shall be deemed to be in arrears from when their renewal day has passed, they have ceased paying a monthly subscription or otherwise underpaid against their current subscription rate and they have not paid any subscription or made any arrangements to pay their subscription. - D. A member shall be deemed to have lapsed from membership if s/he has been in arrears

-7. An NEC approved statement shall be produced setting out the basis on which membership fees shall be allocated, including a minimum cash allocation of £1.50 per paid up member and a guaranteed minimum package of support for all CLPs.
+- for six months and has not responded to a request to pay the arrears. - NEC guidelines shall be published to deal with the payment of membership arrears and the granting in exceptional circumstances of continuous membership to lapsed members who have paid any outstanding subscriptions owed. - 7.
+An NEC approved statement shall be produced setting out the basis on which membership fees shall be allocated, including a minimum cash allocation of £1.50 per paid up member and a guaranteed minimum package of support for all CLPs.
 The minimum cash allocation will increase on January 1st each year by the rate of inflation (using the rate of inflation for the previous October.